rbergenl/_Alpha/README.md

     - Accounts (creditcard required).

 ### Marketing

-- Personas
-- Keyword Research
-- Google Tag Manager
-    - Universal Analytics
+- Make sure to follow these instructions in [`MARKETING.MD`](docs/MARKETING.md):
-        - Add events to apps and website
+    - Add Minumum Viable Product features.
-- Google Search Console
-- Personalisation?
-- Google Survey
-- Chatbot

 ### UX

+- Make sure to follow these instructions in [`UX.MD`](docs/UX.md):
+    - Create Website Prototype.
-- Hotjar
+    - Create App Prototype.
-- A/B Tests (Google Optimze or Optimezely) -> TODO: have one initial experiment already in base setup as example.
-- Figma: Create a Color Scheme and modify all base components to those brand colors.
-- Figma: Modify existing flows to just created theme.
-- Figma: Expand with new flows.
+    - Use workflow to add new user flows.

 ### Developer

-**AWS Account required**
+> **AWS Account required**

 - Add Auth, Api and Storage for ‘base’
 - Add Hosting and publish for ‘admin’, ‘webapp’ and ‘website’
 - Add Payment Providers: